-- Expand/Collapse: This button expands or collapses the pane. - Down/Up: These buttons move the selected chapter or requirement down or up in the document's structure. - New chapter: This button invokes the New Chapter. dialog.
+Expand/Collapse: This button expands or collapses the pane.

+Down/Up: These buttons move the selected chapter or requirement down or up in the document's structure.

+New chapter: This button invokes the New Chapter. dialog.
 The new chapter will be placed at the same level as the currently selected chapter, unless the Add as subchapter checkbox is enabled or the root of the document is currently selected.
+See "Creating a Chapter" on page 145.

+Expand all chapters: This button expands all chapters in the document tree.

+Collapse all chapters: This button collapses all sub-chapters, leaving only the root-chapters visible.

-See "Creating a Chapter" on page 123. - Format chapter: This button invokes the Format Chapter dialog where you can configure how the chapter is displayed in the Details pane and when published.
-See "Formatting Chapters" on page 108. - Delete chapter: This button deletes the currently selected chapter.
-To complete the operation, you must click the OK button on the resulting confirmation dialog.
-See "Deleting a Chapter" on page 125. - Reload this document: This button retrieves the currently open document from the server and reloads it into the work page.
+Reload this document: This button retrieves the currently open document from the server and reloads it into the work page.